 Use positive reinforcement and praise when appropriate

-Positive reinforcement helps manage classroom behavior and increase productivity in the classroom.
+Positive reinforcement helps classroom management for kindergarten behavior and increase productivity in the classroom.
 When students do well, give verbal recognition or praise them for their successes.
 This sends the message that they can trust you and encourages a sense of trust in the classroom environment.
 Additionally, using positive reinforcement techniques such as a reward system can help to motivate your students and create an atmosphere of support and encouragement.